What are the birth month flowers and their meaning?

 February: Violet

 Violet comes from the latin name ‘Viola’ which means thoughts occupied with love.
-So it just makes sense that this is the birth flower for all the February babies out there.
+So it just makes sense that this is the birth flower for February being the month with the international day of love, Valentine’s Day.
 If you want to give an unexpected floral arrangement on Valentine’s Day, why not ask your florist to incorporate a few violets?!
+These tender blooms, rich with emotions like unwavering love and loyalty, pair beautifully with other intimate expressions to convey sentiments of commitment.
+In celebrations of love, unique combinations like violets can enhance engagement ring designs, creating moments that preface lifelong journeys together.

 There are more than 100 types of violet plants, varying significantly in shape, size and colour.
 Some have a very sweet scent, especially the ‘sweet violet’ variety (naturally!).